 Review and Oversight

 Each of these items are subject to review by BPSS staff during planned and unplanned site visits to the school.
-Failure to have on hand any documentation or to have followed the procedures outlined above, may result in BPSS determining that the school did not offer the curriculum as approved, as described in Policy Guideline 15-0301.
+Failure to have on hand, or to have not followed the procedures outlined above, may result in BPSS determining that the school did not offer the curriculum as approved, as described in Policy Guideline 15-0301.

 BPSS may rescind approval of a school’s internship sites if, upon investigation, the school is found to be out of compliance with this guideline.

-Curriculum the content of which is governed by certification or licensing regulations of the New York Department of State or New York State Department of Health may not include out-of-state internships.
-These include, but are not limited to, allied health internship sites when they are part of a curriculum leading to a NYS license, such as Home Health Aide or Nurse Aide.
+Curriculum the content of which is governed by certification or licensing regulations of the new Work Department of State or New York State Department of health may not include out-of-state internships.
+These include, but are limited to, allied health internships sites when they are part of a curriculum leading to a NYS license, such as Home Health Aid or Nurse Aide.